-The Bibbulmun Track is a world-class walking trail just over one thousand kilometres long, that stretches from the outer suburbs of Perth on the west coast of Australia, to Walpole and Albany on the south coast.
+Mumbles is right next to the Bibbulmun Track, a world-class walking trail just over one thousand kilometres long, that stretches from the outer suburbs of Perth on the west coast of Australia, to Walpole and Albany on the south coast.
 Through most of its length it winds through jarrah and karri forests, but comes out occasionally on to public roads and into small towns which afford walkers the chance to break their journey or re-provision.

 Bibbulmun Track accommodation consists for the most part of shared shelters at intervals of about 20km along the track; these are fairly rudimentary structures open on one side.
 Conveniences include a rainwater tank, campfire cooking, cold water ablutions and a drop toilet, however there is no bedding or lighting.

 Where the Track crosses the Preston Valley, it follows the road which goes past Mumbles, so we are very well placed to offer somewhat better accommodation, either as a recharge stop for long distance walkers, or as a base for those wishing to enjoy the Bibbulmun Track in smaller bites.

 North of Mumbles, the track goes directly into the bush from the corner of our property, past the Glen Mervyn Dam to the Yabberup Campsite.
 From the Yabberup Campsite you can continue northwards on to the "Track Town" of Collie, about a day's walk away, or follow a 19km spur trail heading westward to the Wellington Dam.